Patipol-BKK/alpha-trash/README.md

 Paper link: https://ieeexplore.ieee.org/document/9095775

+`demo-codes` folder contains code used in demonstrations of the prototype

--> Currently tidying code and adding demos
+-> Currently tidying up code and adding comments